-Since early 2011, the Syrian conflict has resulted in enormous suffering for millions of people, displacing an estimated 12 million Syrians (nearly half of the estimated pre-war population) and leaving over 14 million in need.
-Of the displaced Syrians, 5.4 million are living as refugees in neighboring countries — namely Turkey (3.6 million), Lebanon (nearly 840,000), Jordan (675,000), and Iraq (over 250,000).
+Since early 2011, the Syrian conflict has resulted in enormous suffering for millions of people, uprooting an estimated 11.5 million Syrians (nearly half of the estimated pre-war population) and leaving over 14 million in need.
+Of the displaced Syrians, 5.5 million are living as refugees in neighboring countries — namely Turkey (3.6 million), Lebanon (nearly 840,000), Jordan (675,000), and Iraq (over 250,000).
 This is a 20% increase between 2021 and 2022.

 As the crisis enters its twelfth year, here are 5 things to know about the impact of the Syrian crisis in 2022.

 The Syria crisis, by the numbers for 2022

 - 14.6 million Syrians still in the country require humanitarian assistance, more than 80% of the population.
 Of this 12 million are in acute need.

 - 6.1 million Syrian children require assistance, according to UNICEF